 However, you don’t need to stop with traditional marketing videos.
 Here are some ideas:

 - Create short videos (3 to 60 seconds) to share on Instagram.
-There are some great tools to help you do this: Promo, Biteable, and Adobe Spark.
+There are some great tools to help you do this: Promo, Biteable, Canva and Adobe Express.

 - Use the Boomerang app to string together a series of images into a short video